dmiyamasu/crds-graphql-gateway/README.md

 # crds-graphql-gateway

-Central GraphQL service to consume and graph all data micro services.
+Central GraphQL gateway to consume ççall graphql micro services.
 Built and deployed to Kubernetes via TeamCity.

 ## Quick Start
 It is recommended that you first become familiar with graphql theory and implementation here (https://www.apollographql.com/docs/).
 This project uses Apollo for creating the GraphQL server on top of Express.